New siding can make your home look like new, but there are some things you should think about before you get started.

-If you opt out of the house wrap, keep in mind what kind of insulation you have in your walls.
+If you opt-out of the house wrap, keep in mind what kind of insulation you have in your walls.
 If you have cellulose or fiberglass, those materials will retain that water and hold it against your wall assembly, creating mold and mildew growth.

 If you have foam insulation or are considering it, it’s good to know that the foam also acts as an air barrier and doesn’t retain any moisture.
-Foam insulation would be a good addition with the house wrap.
+Foam insulation would be a good addition to the house wrap.